Summary

 Quite a few employees need help deciphering their payslips and finding the information they need.
 So we’ve put together a guide on all the abbreviations here and the answers to some common queries below:

-Where is my social insurance (SV) number?
+Where is my social security number?

 Where are my leave days listed?